IBM-Cloud/repo-guidelines/README.md

   * **Application Requirements** (if any): List any requirements for using the app, like browser and version.
 Include an architecture diagram if the app is anything more than a Demo.

-  * **Run the app on Bluemix**: If the sample app is anything more than a “Hello World”, include instructions on how to deploy a new instance to Bluemix.
+  * **Run the app on Bluemix**: All samples should lay out step by step instructions on how to deploy a new instance to Bluemix.

 	  * **Deployment Instructions**: Instructions on how to deploy the app to Bluemix after cloning the repo.
 Assume little to no prior Bluemix experience.
 	    * Needs to have sanity checks at about every 20 steps